bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/maintain-an-application.md

 Moreover, it's advisable for all team members to remain engaged with the community through the following channels:

-- Subscribe to [Platform Services Newsletters](https://subscribe.developer.gov.bc.ca/) so that you will receive email notifications for upcoming changes, as well as [the Platform Community MeetUp Event](https://cloud.gov.bc.ca/private-cloud/support-and-community/events-in-the-bc-gov-private-cloud-paas/) every 3 weeks for platform updates and technical demos.
+- Subscribe to [Platform Services Newsletters](https://subscribe.developer.gov.bc.ca/) so that you will receive email notifications for upcoming changes, as well as [the Platform Community MeetUp Event](https://digital.gov.bc.ca/cloud/private/about-us/) every 3 weeks for platform updates and technical demos.

 - Monitor [Rocket.Chat #devops-alerts channel](https://chat.developer.gov.bc.ca/channel/devops-alerts) for service alerts and status updates.
 Rocket.Chat serves as the main communication method for teams on the platform to get help, share knowledge and information, and build up the community.

-- Take a look at [additional Platform activities and resources](https://cloud.gov.bc.ca/private-cloud/support-and-community/) periodically.
-This include events for OpenShift training , StackOverflow knowledge base, and more.
+- Take a look at [additional Platform activities and resources](https://digital.gov.bc.ca/cloud/private/about-us/) .
+Look under the section for StackOverflow knowledge base, and more.
 ---
 ## Managing impacts of personnel changes